 Positive Spatial Autocorrelation Example

-Positive spatial auto-correlation occurs when Moran’s I is close to +1.
-This means values are clustered together.
-An example of this would be an elevation dataset because we’d expect similar elevation values be close to each other.
+Positive spatial autocorrelation occurs when Moran’s I is close to +1.
+This means values cluster together.
+For example, elevation datasets have similar elevation values close to each other.

 Negative Spatial Autocorrelation Example